1. What is the goal of the MHL Consortium?

 MHL adopters will have to meet compliance requirements of the MHL specification by submitting their products for testing and certification to an MHL Authorized Test Center (ATC).
 A company must be an MHL adopter in order to submit any product for testing to an ATC.

 11. What is the difference between the full MHL specification and the abridged MHL specification?

 The abridged specification is a shortened version of the full specification, the goal of which is to provide a preview of the complete feature set found within the full specification.

 12. Does my membership allow me access to all versions of the MHL specification?

 Yes, membership allows you access to the full suite of MHL specifications.

 13. Why do the Samsung Galaxy S4, Samsung Galaxy S3 and the Samsung Galaxy Note II not work with my existing MHL accessories?

 MHL is a connector-agnostic standard designed for flexibility while maintaining interoperability.
 Given this, Samsung made the decision to move from 5 pins to 11 pins for the products listed above.
 To ensure interoperability with MHL, Samsung has released a variety of accessories, which include:

 - Samsung 11 pin adapter

-The large installed base of legacy HDTVs and displays can connect to MHL-enabled phones, portable devices and CE products through various cables, adapters or docks.
+The large installed base of legacy TVs and displays can connect to MHL-enabled mobile devices and other home theater products through various cables, adapters or docks.